Volkswagen to give more power to brands, regions

 Bernd Osterloh, head of the German group's works council, also said in an interview he expected Chief Executive Martin Winterkorn to extend his contract by two years to 2018.

-Volkswagen (VW) has expanded rapidly since Winterkorn took the helm in 2007, with profit almost doubling to 11.7 billion euros ($14.4 billion) in 2013, and aims to overtake Toyota (7203.T) as the world's biggest automaker no later than 2018.
+Volkswagen (VW) has expanded rapidly since Winterkorn took the helm in 2007, with profit almost doubling to 11.7 billion euros (9.17 billion pounds) in 2013, and aims to overtake Toyota (7203.T) as the world's biggest automaker no later than 2018.

 But that goal is under threat from pockets of underperformance, such as the United States where sales of the core VW passenger car brand are down 11 percent this year.